The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Bangkok: On Nut District Apartment or Hotel

-In addition to our basic requirements for choosing a hotel, in Bangkok we were determined to find a place near a BTS or MRT station.
-Within our budget, we found an Airbnb apartment in the On Nut District.
-Although our apartment differed from the photos (as is common in Bangkok) and we were taking a small risk by staying in a short-term rental (something technically ‘illegal’ in Thailand), it suited our needs.
-Most importantly, it had ice cold air conditioning, a swimming pool and was just steps from the BTS Station.
-If we would have stayed in a Bangkok hotel instead of an Airbnb apartment, we would have opted for the X2 Vibe Bangkok Sukhumvit Hotel (read reviews!).
+Although our apartment differed slightly from the photos (common in Bangkok) and we were taking a small risk by staying in a short-term rental (technically illegal in Thailand), it suited our needs.
+Most importantly, it had ice cold air conditioning, a swimming pool and was just steps from a BTS Station.

 Railay Beach: Resort Avatar

-Accommodations in Railay Beach range from budget dorms to high-end hotels.
-We found Avatar Hotel, which fell squarely in the middle; it was both affordable (in the off season) and included a few touches of luxury.
-Located on East Railay, the boutique Avatar Railay Beach Resort features manicured grounds, an on-site restaurant (that serves an included generous, hot buffet breakfast) and a fabulous pool.
-We would stay at Avatar again in a heartbeat and highly recommend it to other travelers!
+Located on East Railay, the boutique Avatar Railay Beach Resort features manicured grounds, an on-site restaurant (that included a generous, hot buffet breakfast) and a fabulous pool.
+We would stay at Avatar again in a heartbeat and highly recommend it to other travelers.
 Check availability and rates!

-Koh Lanta Klong Khong Beach: Phutara Lanta Resort
+Koh Lanta Klong Khong Beach Hotel

-There are several hotels on Klong Khong Beach – and we chose to stay at the Phutara Lanta Resort, which we enjoyed.
-However, a lot seems to have changed since our stay.
-The resort has been expanded and possibly has changed ownership.
-Based on the most recent traveler reviews, we find it difficult to recommend it and would likely not stay there again ourselves.
-Instead, we would choose a resort like Lanta Lapaya Resort – where they offer affordable rooms and an included breakfast – just a short walk to the beach.
-Check availability and read reviews!
+There are several hotels on Klong Khong Beach – and we chose to stay at the Phutara Lanta Resort, which we enjoyed at the time.
+However, the property has since been expanded and possibly changed ownership.
+Based on several of the most recent reviews, we find it difficult to recommend it and would likely not stay there again ourselves.

 Chiang Mai: Chada Mantra Boutique Hotel